How the Wirecard scandal happened: Case study

 It would be a stretch to say that Wirecard was a basket case with a risk score of 53% but interpretation has to be adjusted for that fact that the bank numbers seriously clouded the true picture of Wirecard’s numbers.

-Moreover 53% is an ominously high-risk score for a large cap.
+Moreover 48% is an ominously high risk score for a large cap.

-Based on the company’s history, the frequency of attacks on its veracity, its nosebleed valuation, and its ‘adjusted’ accounting method, Wirecard was still uninvestable in 2019 on the basis of the AI system’s risk assessment.
+Based on the company’s history, the frequency of attacks on its veracity, its nosebleed valuation, and its ‘adjusted’ accounting method, Wirecard was still not investable in 2019 on the basis of the AI system’s risk assessment.

 Wirecard failed to fool an untrusting machine.
 The AI fraud-detection software identified Wirecard as a highly dubious prospect from the moment it listed until the time that it failed.

-We are confident that any prudent investor presented with the risk analysis we have discussed would have felt compelled to undertake deeper due diligence on Wirecard and found the company deeply suspect, if not uninvestable.
+We are confident that any prudent investor presented with the risk analysis we have discussed would have felt compelled to undertake deeper due diligence on Wirecard and found the company deeply suspect.

 Wirecard: Aftermath